r00786/CircleImageCrop/README.md

 	}
   ```

-# In Moule level build file
+# In Module level build file